Cgortows/Distance-Threshold-Practice-with-Hierarchical-Clustering-/README.md

 ## Distance Threshold

+The distance threshold is a value that you specify to control the granularity of clustering.
+It defines a threshold for the linkage distances between clusters, below which clusters will be merged together.
+Any two clusters with a linkage distance lower than the specified threshold are merged into a single cluster.
 I have the distance threshold set at 100 currently.
 This high of a threshold with only 1000 points doesnt give us any clusters.
 To get to the specific amount of clusters we want, which is four or five, we can take a look at the dendogram.
+A dendrogram is a diagrammatic representation used to visualize the arrangement of data points or clusters in a hierarchical structure.
+It looks like an upside-down tree and is commonly used to show the process of how clusters are formed and merged as part of the hierarchical clustering algorithm.

 ```
 # Create a dendrogram